Skip to content

 TAKE ACTION

-Submit a non agenda public e-comment here in support of creating a public and transparent process to hire the next Chief Administrative Officer.
+Submit a non agenda public e-comment here telling the Board of Supervisors they can’t hire next Chief Administrative Officer in secret.

 Check out some sample comments below:

-• My name is [INSERT NAME] from the ISDF coalition.
+• My name is [INSERT NAME].
+The Board of Supervisors cannot choose a CAO behind closed doors.
+I am demanding that San Diegans have a say in who will be the next CAO.
+The County at minimum must host public forums, and include meaningful community input & insight.
 The CAO is one of the most important public roles in San Diego.
 The person hired will create a budget of over $8 billion, manage over 2,000 County employees, & implement policies, programs, & services that impact all County residents.
-The Board of Supervisors cannot choose a CAO behind closed doors.
-San Diegans must have opportunities to meet the candidates, ask questions, and have a real say in deciding who will be the next CAO.